Music 511 Fall 2020 (online)

 Mother AFRICA - origin of our species?
 The African aesthetic vs the European aesthetic

 The profound influence of Africa on Western popular music, and therefore/thereby on popular music around the world.
-Also the pervasiveness of the African aesthetic in EDM (electronic dance music): LOOPS.
+Also the pervasiveness of the African aesthetic in EDM (electronic dance music): LOOPS are an African musical influence.

 Options for notating rhythm: